dev-gothi/Verilog-Projects/Elevator Controller Design/sim/README.md

 # 🛗 4-Floor Elevator Controller — FSM-Based Verilog Design

-A **Finite State Machine (FSM)** based digital design of a 4-floor elevator controller implemented in Verilog HDL.
+It is **Finite State Machine (FSM)** based digital design of a 4-floor elevator controller implemented in Verilog HDL.
 The design includes a priority encoder for floor requests, a Moore-style FSM for movement control, and an emergency stop feature — all driven by a synchronous clock.

 ---

 ## 📌 Project Overview

-This project models the core control logic of a 4-floor elevator system (Floor 0 to Floor 3).
+My project models the core control logic of a 4-floor elevator system (Floor 0 to Floor 3).
 It determines the elevator's target floor from incoming requests using a **priority encoder**, drives the motor UP or DOWN accordingly, and handles **emergency stop** conditions.
 The design is fully synchronous and simulation-verified on EDA Playground.

 ---